Ash has been playing "Dragon Age" since the first game's release. She enjoys exploring and explaining the characters and the lore.

 Harrowmont, meanwhile, is a traditionalist who supports the continuing oppression of the casteless.
 I also recall him being revealed as a coward in Dragon Age 2.

 It isn't meta-gaming to choose to Bhelen.
-If you are playing the dwarven noble -- someone who grew up with Bhelen -- then you know that your brother is smart, capable, and advocates change, which is what is best for the people.
-And if you didn't know it growing up, you learned it during the origin story: the DNW can stumble across Bhelen's castless mistress in his quarters and is shown firsthand what a clever politician Bhelen is when they are betrayed.
+If you are playing the dwarven noble, someone who grew up with Bhelen, then you know that your brother is smart, capable, and advocates change, which is what is best for the people.
+And if you didn't know it growing up, you learned it during the origin story: the DNW can stumble across Bhelen's casteless mistress in his quarters and is shown firsthand what a clever politician Bhelen is when they are betrayed.

-Seeking revenge is childish when the needs of the dwarven people come first.
+Seeking revenge is childish when the needs of the people come first (let's say that one more time for Alistair at the landsmeet).
 This is why I say the DNW has the most compelling origin: they are required to do a lot of maturing and sacrificing to ultimately become the Warden.